AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/beelzebulb.md

      It seems that there is a directory called phpmyadmin.
 When I added the directory extension to the end of my url it opened up to a login page of some sort.

      ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_6.png)

+     I don't have any information as of yet to try to login to this login page.
+So I will use a nikto scan to explore a litte farther.

 1. **Nikto**<br><br>